AshiqK/squash_and_merge/README.md

 Gonna test some stuff with git.
-This is a cat.
+This is a mouse.
+This is a house.